harness/developer-hub/docs/getting-started/harness-ui-overview.md

 The following profile information is displayed:

-- Basic Information
+- Basic information
-- Your Projects
+- Projects
-- Your Source Code Managers
+- Source code managers
-- Your API keys
+- API keys

 You can also do the following from the profile page:
-- Enable/disable Two-Factor Authentication​
+- Enable/disable two-factor authentication​
-- Change Password
+- Change password
-- ​Switch Account​
+- Switch account​
-- Add a new API key and Token.
+- Add a new API key and token.